Liquid Death canned water sounds like it's ripped from an episode of Metalocalypse, but it's legit! And it's actually been around for a while.

 Branding-wise, I love everything about this.
 From the skull artwork to the metal-typefaces, it gives me life, which is funny, considering this is, "Liquid Death."

 "This ruthless tallboy of flavored sparkling water has a twisted plan to use natural agave and exploding bubbles to murder your thirst and recycle your soul."
+How can you read this and NOT hear Brendon Small's Nathan Explosion-voice in your head?

-After seeing my friend, Jared, drink these from time to time, my current understanding of Liquid Death is:
+Jared, drink these from time to time, my

-It has awesome spooky branding.
+current understanding of Liquid Death is: It has awesome spooky branding.

 They opt for aluminum cans instead of plastic bottles.